MicrosoftDocs/sdk-api/sdk-api-src/content/audioengineextensionapo/nf-audioengineextensionapo-iaudioprocessingobjectnotifications2-getaponotificationregistrationinfo2.md

 title: IAudioProcessingObjectNotifications2::GetApoNotificationRegistrationInfo2
 ms.date: 02/28/2023
 targetos: Windows
 description: Called by the system to allow clients to register to receive notification callbacks for APO endpoint and system effect notifications.
-This method adds a parameter that can be used to determine the notifications types supported on the current device.
+This method adds a parameter that can be used to determine the notifications types supported on the version of Windows running on the current device.
 prerelease: false
 req.assembly:
 req.construct-type: function